opencast/opencast.github.io/contributions.md

 The more your institutions benefits from Opencast, the more you should be involved in the product development and the community, host an event or a server the community benefits from.

 Once you are successfully providing services with Opencast, think about supporting us by joining the [Apereo foundation](http://apereo.org/):
-Membership with our umbrella organisation is an "Opencast Supporting Subscription" that provides us with financial resources to strengthen the community, further develop the product or solve specific issues.
+Membership with our umbrella organisation is an "Opencast Supporting Subscription" that provides us with financial resources to strengthen the community, further develop the product or solve specific issues - funding institutions collectively decide what the membership fees should be invested in.

-Funding institutions collectively decide what the membership fees should be invested in.
+Membership fees are flexible towards smaller organisational units and specific contexts.
 If you want to find out more about the [Apereo membership](https://www.apereo.org/content/apereo-membership), please contact the [board](mailto:schulte@id.ethz.ch).

 ## Committers
 Committers are actively coding towards Opencast or contributing to its further development in other forms.